iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 </details>

-DVC makes it easy to track [metrics](/doc/command-reference/metrics), update
+Collecting and visualizing [metrics](/doc/command-reference/metrics), injecting
-<abbr>parameters</abbr>, and visualize performance with
+<abbr>parameters</abbr>, and visualizing results with
-[plots](/doc/command-reference/plots).
-These concepts are introduced below.
+[plots](/doc/command-reference/plots) are all crucial to running machine learning experimentation.
+DVC makes it easy to do all of the above with flexible mechanisms that also extend to other use cases.

 <admon type="tip">

-All of the above can be combined into [experiments] to run and compare many iterations of your machine learning project.
+All of the above can be combined into [experiments] to run and compare many iterations of your ML project.

 [experiments]: /doc/start/experiments